 If you need assistance with Banner Web, contact the Registration & Records Office at 614-6254 during their normal business hours or email them at firstname.lastname@example.org.
 The email will be answered during business hours.
 You can also find help on the "Welcome to NCCC Banner Web" page.

 You can change your schedule on Banner Web after you find out your current grades.
-If you are going to repeat a failed class and are receiving financial aid, make sure to check with the Financial Aid office before doing so.
+If you are going to repeat a failed or passing course and are receiving financial aid, make sure to check with the Financial Aid office before doing so.

 You can choose another course from the alternatives listed on your advisement sheet.
 You can also check Banner Web periodically through the first week of classes to see if the course has any openings.